TaceoLabs/proof-client/README.md

 > A client library for interacting with TACEO:Proof.

 ## Overview
-**TACEO:Proof** provides a simple and consistent client for communicating with **TACEO:Proof**.
+This repository provides a simple and consistent client for communicating with **TACEO:Proof**.

-It handles authentication, API requests, error management, and more — so you can focus on building your application.

 We offer multiple client implementations to best fit your environment and use case.